September always brings a sense of ‘returning to routine’ as we leave the summer holidays behind and start looking ahead to autumn and winter.

 If that morning commute involves the school run, then there are a few things to bear in mind to help keep your kids safe and secure.

-Child seats come in a variety of sizes and styles, and you may need to upgrade to a bigger seat as your child grows.
+Child seats come in various sizes and styles, and you may need to upgrade to a bigger seat as your child grows.
 Or why not make life easy for yourself by investing in a multi-stage seat right from the start?
 Designed to span multiple sizes, some of these seats can be used from birth through to approximately 12 years of age so you’ll never need to upgrade them.

 If you need more help finding the perfect car seat ready for the school run, head over to our Car Seat Buyer’s Guide.